istresearch/scrapy-cluster/docs/topics/utils/logfactory.rst

     :param level: The logging level string ['DEBUG', 'INFO', 'WARNING', 'ERROR' 'CRITICAL']
     :param format: The log format
     :param propagate: Allow the log to propagate to other ancestor loggers
+    :param include_extra: When not logging json, include the 'extra' param in the output
     :return: The log instance to use